joshkennedy/zleek/README.md

 4. **Boom!** [You're done](http://bukk.it/mckayla.gif).

 I am still working on making Zleek zleeker.
-If you have any tips or questions, please post them in the issues section.
+I'd like to add/integrate comments and search in the future.
+When I find time.
+If you have any tips or questions, please post them in the issues section or submit a pull request.
+Or fork that trash and make your own template.

 Cheers.